natefinch/npf/docs/bundles.md

 co-locating it with any other units that happen to be there, which may result in unintended behavior.

-The second part (after the colon) specifies where the new unit should be placed
+The second part (after the colon) specifies where the new unit should be placed;
-- it may refer to a unit of another service specified in the bundle, a machine id specified in the machines section, or the special name "new" which specifies a newly created machine.
+it may refer to a unit of another service specified in the bundle, a machine id specified in the machines section, or the special name "new" which specifies a newly created machine.